glowboy/SpectrumLED/README.md

 Bear in mind I am not a C# developer, but the Logitech SDK was way easier to use in C# than the Java JNI version.
 Ugh.

 #### Version History
+0.3.0:
+- Initialization of capture now happens when enabled.
+This allows changing audio output devices (e.g., speakers to headphones) without the need to restart the application
+- Better memory management when starting and stopping capture

 0.2.0:
 - Read in color mappings from file
 - Copy LogitechLedEnginesWrapper.dll to output at build